Mushroom Identification Logo

 Key Differences:

-• Flesh bruises rapidly red or reddish-brown when cut
+• Flesh stains orange/red when cut

 Recommended Action